shrinkwrap/descriptors/gen/readme.txt

 - Providing the enums as arguments.
 The enums are generated but not integrated into the interfaces.
 - Namespace handling.
 This should probably part of the the descriptor API and not of each descriptor itself
 - Each node implements the descriptor interface.
-In the current version, all subnodes inherit from the descriptorImpl, which is from the reusability point of view, problematic.
+In the current version, all subnodes inherit from the descriptorImpl, which is from the re-usability point of view, problematic.